Reproductive Empowerment Project (REP)

 Bringing Education & Contraception to Maine Organizations

-In recent years, Maine has experienced a growing need for services that address the needs of women struggling with opioid addiction.
-With the help of funding from private donors, Maine Family Planning has the unique opportunity to launch a brand new outreach program called the Reproductive Empowerment Project or REP.
+In recent years, Maine has experienced a growing need for services that address the needs of people struggling with opioid addiction.
+Maine Family Planning has an outreach program called the Reproductive Empowerment Project (REP).

-Through the Reproductive Empowerment Project, our team of outreach educators partner with organizations already working with women experiencing substance-use disorder and other life situations that may make accessing contraception challenging.
-These organizations include domestic violence programs, harm-reduction associations, and substance abuse treatment centers.
+Through the Reproductive Empowerment Project, our team of outreach educators partner with organizations already working with people experiencing substance use disorder and other life situations that may make accessing contraception challenging.
+These organizations include domestic violence programs, harm-reduction associations, and treatment centers for substance use disorder.
 The REP outreach educator collaborates with the organization’s staff to develop educational presentations on reproductive health, including contraceptive methods, harm reduction strategies, and STI/HIV prevention.
-The outreach educator also provides confidential, on-site, one-on-one consultations with clients at these organizations.
+The outreach educator provides confidential, on-site, one-on-one consultations with clients at these organizations.

-At the end of every consultation, the client can opt to be connected with a Maine Family Planning Nurse Practitioner via a secure, HIPPA-compliant video platform.
+At the end of every consultation, the client can choose to be connected with a Maine Family Planning Nurse Practitioner via a secure, HIPAA-compliant video platform.
 During this conversation, the nurse practitioner provides contraceptive counseling that can lead to a prescription for, and immediate provision of, an oral or injectable birth control method.
-This method will be provided by the outreach educator and if a specific contraceptive is not immediately available, the outreach educator will arrange to mail it to the client.
-The outreach educator also provides optional risk assessments, STI/HIV testing, and pregnancy testing.
+This method will be provided by the outreach educator and, if a specific contraceptive is not available, the outreach educator will arrange to mail it to the client.
+The outreach educator provides optional risk assessments, STI/HIV testing, and pregnancy testing.